 Finding the perfect accommodation is a crucial aspect of planning your gorilla habituation safari in Uganda.
 Bwindi Impenetrable National Park offers a variety of options for every budget, ranging from budget to luxury hotels, camps, and lodges.
-Trek Africa Tours can assist you in selecting and booking the best hotel for your stay.
+Trek Africa Expeditions can assist you in selecting and booking the best hotel for your stay.
 For the gorilla habituation experience, we highly recommend lodges in the Nkuringo and Rushaga sectors of the park.

 In the Rushaga sector, midrange travelers can opt for Rushaga Gorilla Camp, while luxury travelers can enjoy the Four Gorilla Lodge.
 Budget travelers can stay at Rushaga Gorilla Havens Lodge.
 Nkuringo offers the budget-friendly and midrange option of Nkuringo Bwindi Gorilla Lodge, while luxury travelers can choose Clouds Mountain Gorilla Lodge.
 It is crucial to book your accommodation in advance, especially during the high season when lodges can be fully booked.
-Contact Trek Africa Tours to find the perfect accommodation to fit your budget and preferences.
+Contact Trek Africa Expeditions to find the perfect accommodation to fit your budget and preferences.

 As members of the Association of Uganda Tour Operators (AUTO) and registered by the Uganda Tourism Board (UTB), we have established a strong and long-standing relationship with the Uganda Wildlife Authority (UWA), making it easy for us to book gorilla permits and plan your gorilla safari from Kigali.

-Trek Africa Tours has received high praise on TripAdvisor and Safari Bookings, attesting to the quality of our services.
+Trek Africa Expeditions has received high praise on TripAdvisor and Safari Bookings, attesting to the quality of our services.
 When you book a gorilla habituation safari with us, we will work closely with you to create a tailor-made itinerary that meets your expectations and provides a once-in-a-lifetime experience.